responder/restapi/README.md

 This is an up to date documentation for RavMesser RestAPI.

-Please email api@responder.co.il if you find any bugs or need any help with your development.
+Please email support@responder.co.il if you find any bugs or need any help with your development.

 # index